-All panelists must submit pre-filed statements outlining their views on the topics of the technical conference, which may address some or all of the questions associated with their panel that are most pertinent to them, and may also address related issues.
-Panelists must submit a pre-filed statement no later than Friday, May 16, 2025.
-Commission staff will post these statements on the FERC technical conference webpage prior to the conference and in eLibrary.
+Commission staff will post pre-filed statements submitted by panelists on the FERC technical conference webpage prior to the conference and in eLibrary.
 With the exception of opening statements on Panel 1, which may be delivered orally, all other panels will proceed immediately to questions from the Chairman and Commissioners.

-All interested persons are invited to file pre-technical conference comments in eLibrary on the issues of the conference, including the questions listed in the attached agenda.
+All interested persons are also invited to file pre-technical conference comments in eLibrary on the issues of the conference, including the questions listed in the attached agenda.
 Commenters need not answer all the questions but are encouraged to organize responses using the numbering and sequencing in the attached agenda.